Lusitaniae/apache_exporter/README.md

 Exports apache mod_status statistics via HTTP for Prometheus consumption.

 With working golang environment it can be built with `go get`.
+There is a [good article](https://machineperson.github.io/monitoring/2016/01/04/exporting-apache-metrics-to-prometheus.html) with build HOWTO and usage example.

 Help on flags: